ludavid15/notes/algorithms/_posts/2021-06-05-machineLearning.md

 A method for statistical analysis of shape distributions.
 An orthogonal Procrustes problem is one that finds the optimal rotation, translation, and/or reflection which aligns two shapes.

+### Representation Learning or Feature Learning

+The goal of representation learning is to discover the features which define a classification.

+Here's an example.
+We wish to write a program to classify flowers.
+Using a clustering approach, we might make measurements of the flower color or petal size and shape.
+K-means clustering would return the averages for each class.
+While we do find the averages, the properties were pre-defined.

+If we linearized the pixels of each image (n by m), we'd end up performing clustering in ($$n \times m$$) space, which is computationally expensive.

+So how can we get a machine to learn features?
+Well, when we perform supervised learning with something like a deep neural net, the last hidden layer before the output can actually be a set of features.

+Or in an unsupervised case, independent component analysis and autoencoders achieve this goal by looking for ways to represent the most original information in the fewest variables.
+The singular value decomposition and eigenvalues do this.

+> Consider the example of rotations.
+A rotation matrix in 3D is a 3x3 matrix, for a total of nine variables.
+But it turns out that any rotation in 3D can be represented by only three Euler angles (Roll Pitch Yaw).
+If we have those three numbers, we can follow a specific set of rules to reconstruct the original object.
+In this way, the Euler angles can be thought of as "features" of the rotation matrix.